microsoftarchive/data-pipeline-storm/docs/DesignConsiderations.md

 # Design Considerations for Data Pipeline Guidance (with Apache Storm)

+**Note: this is an unfinished draft.
+I'll add a lot more content to it**

 ## Business Scenario: Store Event Hub Messages to Microsoft Azure Blob